SeunAgbede/Linux2cmd/README.md

 // Method 2

-# ensure you have docker installed to run in a container
+# Prerequisite: have Docker installed and configured

+# create and start containers
-docker-compose up
+docker compose up

 # in browser, navigate to http://localhost:8080